 - The check engine light will begin to flash.
 Count the flashes.
 There will be a longer pause between the codes if you have several trouble codes and a shorter pause between the digits of the trouble codes.
 For example code 16 = 1 flash * Pause * 6 flashes.

 - When all trouble codes are outputted, it will flash the code 12 – 1 flash * Pause * 2 flashes.

 - Write down all the trouble code numbers you got and check the trouble code table further down in the article.

 - Remove the jumper wire and car battery charger.

 OBD1 Code Reader

 There are also a lot of OBD1 code readers on the market to make the job simpler.
 With a code scanner, you do not have to short the connector and you do not have to count the flashes on the dashboard.
-You will get the problem in clear text on your device and this is, of course, a great investment to do if you are reading a lot of trouble codes from older vehicles.
+You will get the problem in clear text on your device and this is, of course, a great investment to make if you are reading a lot of trouble codes from older vehicles.

 There are several different code scanners on the market in all different price ranges.
 There are scanners that can read both OBD1 and OBD2 codes but these are pretty expensive.
 One really affordable scanner that I found is the Innova 3123.
-You have two different options: Ford or GM Vehicles you can choose from.
-If you want to take a further look at the scanner you can find it here on Amazon: INNOVA 3123 GM OBD1 Code Reader
+You have two different options, Ford or GM vehicles, you can choose from.
+If you want to take a further look at the scanner, you can find it here on Amazon: INNOVA 3123 GM OBD1 Code Reader

 Here is a list of what the OBD1 codes mean.
-The meanings of the OBD1 codes can differ a bit depending on what car model you have, but the most of them are the same among all car manufacturers.
+The meanings of the OBD1 codes can differ a bit depending on what car model you have, but most of them are the same among all car manufacturers.